kntrbs76/Product-Manager/README.md

 :cyclone:Project Manager
 -----------
-Web application on Java for managing goods at warehouse.
+Web application on Java using Spring Boot for managing goods at warehouse.

 :cyclone:Description
 -----------